vinarmani/truf-node/internal/benchmark/README.md

 To run the benchmark:

-1. Ensure you have the TSN-DB set up and running.
-2. From the root of the project, run the following command:
+From the root of the project, run the following command:

 ```
 go test -v ./internal/benchmark